amchavan/keycloak-docker/README.md

 make start
 make configure
 ```
-See below for undoing a migration.

-### Caveats

-The following entities cannot be migrated automatically and must be re-instated manually:
+**NOTE** The following entities cannot be migrated automatically and must be re-instated manually:
 * User providers (see User Federation)
-  * set that to _alma-user-provider_ and make sure to set _Cache Policy_ to
+  * Add _alma-user-provider_ to the list and make sure to set its _Cache Policy_ to
     _NO_CACHE_ in _Cache Settings_

 * **TBD**